Car Insurance FAQs

 You can cancel your car insurance at any time by contacting your insurer directly.
 Most insurers will accept your intention to cancel over the phone or online.

-Furthermore, you’ll be required to state the date you want your cover to cease.
+Furthermore, you’ll be required to choose the date you want your cover to cease.
 Be aware, though, that you may face cancellation fees if you cancel your policy after its cooling-off period.
-To find out the cost of these fees, check your certificate of insurance and talk to your insurer.
+To find out the cost of these fees, check your Certificate of Insurance and talk to your insurer.
+If you’ve paid your premiums in advance, you may also receive a refund for the unused portion of your cover.

-Keep in mind that you don’t always need to cancel your cover if you have a change in your circumstances (i.e. you move houses, or you purchase a new car).
+Keep in mind that you don’t always need to cancel your cover if you have a change in your circumstances (e.g. you move houses, or you purchase a new car).
 Depending on your situation and your level of cover, your insurer may simply alter your policy.

 If you’re cancelling your car insurance to find a new deal, compare a range of policies from some of Australia’s major providers with our online comparison tool.